Changmin Yu

 • Jan 2025 Our paper "Discovering temporally compositional neural manifolds with switching infinite GPFA" was accepted as a Spotlight at ICLR 2025.

-• Oct 2024 I was awarded a Trainee Professional Development Award for Society for Neuroscience (SfN) 2024.
+• Oct 2024 I was awarded a Trainee Professional Development Award at Society for Neuroscience (SfN) 2024.

 • Jan 2024 Started postdoc position at CBL, University of Cambridge, working with Máté Lengyel.